vrajshah5104/BookMyShow-Clone/README.md

 npm i react-router-dom
 After installation, import the package in index.js

+# Context API
+It is present on the top of our entire application Just like layout/HOCs where u don't want to call it multiple times so you create a common one, to not call the APIs again and again, we use the Context API.
+React Context API is React's way of managing state in multiple components that are not directly connected.

 # MovieDb
 The Movie Database (TMDB) is a popular user editable database for movies and TV shows.
 It gives all the free APIs to help make this application.